overtrack-gg/overtrack-twitch-extension/README.md

 live version of this extension deployed to Twitch.
 Keep in mind the extension needs to be submitted for review by Twitch, so it may take some time between your PR being accepted and the changes making it to live.

-Note that parts of the extension use a basic preprocessor to allow running both locally, twitch locally hosted, and twitch hosted.
+Note that parts of the extension use a basic preprocessor to allow running locally without twitch, locally hosted on twitch, and twitch hosted.
-For fully local testing, sections of the script surrounded by `/* BEGIN: twitch */` and `/* END: twitch */` are excluded.
+For local testing without twitch, sections of the script surrounded by `/* BEGIN: twitch */` and `/* END: twitch */` are excluded.
 These sections replace the pubsub data with periodic fetching from the local server.
 For hosted testing, twitch requires that no logging is included, so `/* BEGIN: !twitch */` and `/* END: !twitch */` can be used to surround logging and debug sections of the scripts.
 The build script will remove these sections when creating the assets zip to upload to twtich.